Glasta326/atlas-packer/README.md

 # Atlas-packer

 This program collects all images in a target folder and subfolders and compiles them into a texture atlas image with a sibling metadata .JSON file
-The output of this program is designed for a seperate project of mine to use in its execution
+The output of this program is designed for a separate project of mine to use in its execution The packing algorithm was initially my own design, but i later learned already existed and is known as Guillotine packing

 ## Installation